Zaccco/memory-game/README.md

 # Features

+This project consists of only a single page where a user-friendly game of Memory is playable along with some basic instructions on how to play the game.

 * Game area

     * At the center of the page you will find the 8 cards with a backface shown until you click to reveal what frontface image is set behind the backface.